 Star Trek Films

 The character Guinan also appears in the films Star Trek Generations and Star Trek: Nemesis, but the latter was only a cameo.
-In the generational crossover film Star Trek Generations, Guinan is able to give Captain Picard some information about Soran, the film's baddie.
+In the generational crossover film Star Trek Generations, Guinan is able to give Captain Picard some information about Soran, the film's baddie, who is also El-Aurian.
 Later, when Picard is trapped in The Nexus, he meets Captain James T Kirk, who has been living out his fantasies there for 80 years.
 Unsurprisingly, he is reluctant to leave his vision of Paradise and assist Picard to save the galaxy.
 Picard manages to persuade Kirk to help him defeat Soran but only after Picard himself has been tempted to remain – he was persuaded that it wasn't real by a 'ghost echo' of Guinan.

 Star Trek: Nemesis begins with the wedding celebration of Will Riker and his Imzadi (beloved/sweetheart/soulmate) Deanna Troi.
 Guest Guinan looked lovely in her gold outfit.
 Geordi asks her if she will ever get married again, to which Guinan replies: 'No, 23 was my limit'.